 LOUISIANA 2020 PROGRAM

-From the great women of surrealism – such as Frida Kahlo, Meret Oppenheim and Leonora Carrington – to the first major presentation of the recently passed Danish artist Per Kirkeby's bronze sculptures.
-From colourful, optical illusions to Indian architecture.
-And from Afro-American activism to a large-scale thematic look at the role of 'The Mother" in the arts and culture of the 20th and 21st century.
-There is so much to look forward to at Louisiana in 2020.
+The Louisiana 2020 programme spans from great women of surrealism – such as Frida Kahlo, Meret Oppenheim and Leonora Carrington – to the first major presentation of the recently passed Danish artist Per Kirkeby's bronze sculptures.
+From colourful, optical illusions to a large-scale thematic look at the role of 'The Mother" in the arts and culture of the 20th and 21st century.

 HOT PINK TURQUOISE

 This exhibition will introduce the work of the Belgian artist Ann Veronica Janssens (b.
 1956) for the first time in Denmark.
 Janssens’ art eludes categorization, but its effect on the viewer is unmistakable.
 While the artist openly acknowledges her inspiration from the Californian Light and Space artists of the 1960s, for her it has always been about conveying an experience of art by simultaneously stimulating the eyes, body and consciousness, and not about observing art from a distance.

 Janssens’ work ranges widely, with no intention of confirming what we already know.
 In fact, it aims to locate us precisely at the spot where we open ourselves up again.
 Like a scientist, she pursues and pushes the boundaries of the known – in light effects, mists, colour trails, reflective optical illusions – as a ground for engendering thoughts and feelings in the viewer.
 Very simple at times, her works can demand our participation while enveloping us completely in alienation.

 The American artist Nancy Spero (1926-2009) was a feminist pioneer.
 As an activist in the 1960s, she levelled her art against all existing power structures, notably political oppression, racism and male hegemony.